We’ve been busy tapping away on Creating Data Literate Students, a guide to integrate the “reading” and “writing” of data.

 - Given how jam-packed high school curriculum is, it isn’t practical for teachers to add a unit or course on data or statistical literacy to the curriculum.
 What are the tips, rules of thumb, and guidelines that would make the greatest impact in the limited time available?

-Some of our chapters are now available for you to read and download, and by the end of Summer 2017, we’ll have copies available to purchase on Amazon or download in a machine-readable format, too.
+Our chapters are now available for you to read and download, and by the end of Summer 2017, we’ll have copies available to purchase on Amazon or download in a machine-readable format, too.
 Don’t see your favorite contributor here?
 Check back … we’re finalizing chapters almost daily!

 Chapter 1: Introduction to Statistical Literacy

 Chapter 2: Statistical Storytelling: The Language of Data

 Chapter 3: Using Data in the Research Process

 Chapter 4: Real world data fluency: How to use raw data